Admission to the Women, Gender, & Sexuality Studies Ph.D. Program

 Note: This requirement is waived if you already have a master's degree from an accredited English-medium U.S. college or university or a college or university in the United Kingdom, Australia, New Zealand, Ireland, English-speaking province of Canada, or an English-speaking Caribbean country, with instruction conducted in English.

-All applicants to graduate study at the University of Kansas must provide proof of English proficiency.
-Please visit https://graduate.ku.edu/english-proficiency-reuirements for more information regarding verification of English proficiency.
+All applicants to graduate study at the University of Kansas who are self-identified non-native English speakers must provide proof of English proficiency.
+Please visit https://graduate.ku.edu/english-proficiency-requirements for more information regarding verification of English proficiency.

 On rare occasions the department may recommend an applicant who does not meet the University’s minimum requirements for provisional admission.
 This may occur, for example, if a student’s overall undergraduate GPA is deficient but other application materials suggest strong potential for success in graduate study.
 All recommendations for provisional admission are contingent on approval by the Office of Graduate Studies.